Sepehr Energy Jahan

-Sepehr Energy Jahan Nama Pars Company (commonly Sepehr Energy) has been identified by U.S. authorities as a key front for Iran's military in evading international sanctions on the oil and petrochemical sectors.
+Sepehr Energy Jahan Nama Pars Company (commonly Sepehr Energy) has been identified by United States authorities as a key front for Iran's military in evading international sanctions on the oil and petrochemical sectors.
 Established in late 2022, Sepehr Energy is controlled by Iran's Ministry of Defense and Armed Forces Logistics (MODAFL) and operates under the umbrella of the Armed Forces General Staff (AFGS).
 U.S. sanctions describe it as "a front company for Iran's government oil sales" that generates revenue to fund the regime's ballistic missile program and proxy groups such as Hamas and Hezbollah.
 As the U.S. Department of the Treasury explained, Sepehr Energy and its affiliates "use deceitful evasion methods such as falsification of maritime documents to obfuscate the Iranian origin of the oil that it trades and transports to overseas buyers, including the People's Republic of China".

 Organizational structure and leadership

-Sepehr Energy Jahan Nama Pars is officially registered in Tehran (established 21 November 2022) and has the features of a state-controlled oil.
-The U.S. Treasury has reported that Sepehr Energy is "oversees" the sale of Iranian oil on behalf of the AFGS.
+Sepehr Energy Jahan Nama Pars is officially registered in Tehran (established 21 November 2022) and has the features of a state-controlled oil company.
+The U.S. Treasury Dept. has reported that Sepehr Energy "oversees" the sale of Iranian oil on behalf of the AFGS.
 Its executive team is deeply connected to Iran's oil ministry and military apparatus.
 The company's deputy chairman and managing director is Majid Rashidi, an Iranian Oil Ministry official.
 Seyyed Abdoljavad Alavi was explicitly designated by the U.S. in November 2023 as a leader and official of Sepehr Energy under counter-terrorism sanctions.
 Other senior figures include Farbod Mohseni Ahari, who serves as chairman of Sepehr Energy Paya Gostar Jahan (a Sepehr-affiliated firm), and Farshad Ghazi, Managing Director of Sepehr Energy Hamta Pars.
 Mohammad Ali Riazi Kolahdozmahaleh has chaired the boards of several Sepehr-linked companies.
 Reports also identify Brigadier General Jamshid Eshaghi, head of the AFGS Office of Budget and Financial Affairs and a former Sepehr Energy official, as an overseer of Sepehr's operations.

 Sepehr Energy controls or acts as the parent to multiple affiliated entities in Iran's oil industry.
 Notably, Sepehr Energy Hamta Pars, Sepehr Energy Jahan Nama Taban, and Sepehr Energy Paya Gostar Jahan are all described as sister companies that "share many of the same company officials" with Sepehr Energy.
 These affiliates facilitate commodity deals and oil shipments for the AFGS.
 For example, Sepehr Energy Jahan Nama Taban arranged the delivery of nearly two million barrels of crude to China in January 2025.
 All of these Sepehr-linked companies were sanctioned in early 2025 as entities "owned, controlled, or directed by" Sepehr Energy.